wp-plugins/updraftplus/readme.txt

 * TWEAK: If Google Drive reports that the quota will be exceeded, then make this feedback more obvious to the user without reading the log
 * TWEAK: If the user enters an S3 path with an erroneous preceding slash, then remove it
 * FIX: Amazon S3 RRS settings (Premium) were not being applied on archives smaller than 5Mb
+* TRANSLATION: New Română (Romanian, ro_RO) translation, courtesy of Augustin-Mihai Mufturel and Teodor Muraru

 = 1.9.25 - 2014/09/17 =